pascalvanluit/Research-Archive/README.md

 This is the Research Archive for my Research Master Thesis titled:
 Improving Generalizability of Structural Equation Models through Cross-Validated Model Modifications

+## Abstract
+Structural equation modelling (SEM) is a popular modelling tool in the behavioral and social sciences.
+SEM models are often modified with the aid of modification indices; which are computed based on a sample dataset.
+This practice comes with a risk for overfitting to the sample dataset.
+To prevent overfitting, this paper proposes SEM model modification methods in combination with cross-validation.
+A simulation study is run to assess the performance of the standard modification method with the proposed cross-validation methods.
+Results indicate that cross-validating model modifications in SEM can be effective in obtaining a lower Mean Squared Error of estimating a parameter of interest.

 The Research Archive is available at https://github.com/pascalvanluit/Research-Archive.
 The GitHub repository is public and open-source.
 The owner is Pascal van Luit (p.j.vanluit@uu.nl).
 Please contact Pascal for any questions or comments regarding the repository.
 A copy of this repository has been stored in the archives of Utrecht University.
 The data will be stored for a minimal duration of ten years.

 The repository contains two main folders ("Methods" and "Simulation Study") and the two following files: